bertofurth/Seagate-Central-Toolchain/README.md

 * 4.9.4 (Failed - use the mauro-dellachiesa project linked above)

-Unless you have specific requirements, it is suggested to generate a toolchain based on the latest stable versions of gcc, binutils and Linux.
+Unless you have specific requirements, it is suggested to generate a toolchain based on the latest stable versions of GCC, binutils and Linux.

 ## Prerequisites